nudj/server/readme.md

 1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the environment dir you wish to release (ask for them from a colleague)
 1. Ensure the builds on the develop branch for all applications have completed without error on CodeFresh
 1. `make release ENV=[environment]` e.g. `make release ENV=staging`
-1. Enter `nudjtech` password for environment (can be found in 1Password) when requested

 ## production